 If you’re wondering how to a get a good babysitter, I’ve got a suggestion for you.
 Tap the teenage market and find yourself a terrific babysitter.
 So what do you look for in a good one?
 How do you know what’s going on when you go out?
 What are the secrets to knowing whether you have a mini Mother Theresa in your home versus a psychopathic version of Anne of Green Gables?

 When my kids were small, we had some adventures on the babysitting front.
-One night I came home to find my two year old son wearing my gym pants (you can imagine what those looked like).
-Another time we came home to a bath full of water with yes, you guessed it, something rather nasty floating inside.
-We had good babysitters and not such great ones.
-Some who lasted for years and a few who lasted just one night.
+One night I came home to find my two-year-old son wearing my gym pants (you can imagine what those looked like).
+Another time we came home to a bath full of water with, yes, you guessed it, something rather nasty floating inside.
+We had both good and bad babysitters.
+Some lasted for years, and a few lasted just one night.

 First what are the practical considerations?

-First though the practical stuff.
-While there’s no minimum legal age to babysit in Canada there’s still an age that it doesn’t make sense to go below and that for me, was fourteen.
-When my children were growing up people seemed to think twelve was fine but while twelve year olds made good mother’s helpers, asking them to take full responsibility for a bunch of kids running in different directions seemed too much.
+First, though, the practical stuff.
+While there’s no minimum legal age to babysit in Canada, there’s still an age below which it doesn’t make sense to go, and that was fourteen for me.
+When my children were growing up, people seemed to think twelve was fine, but while twelve-year-olds made good mother’s helpers, asking them to take full responsibility for a bunch of kids running in different directions seemed too much.

-Secondly and even now, people ask for the babysitting course as though it’s a sort of litmus test of interest and dedication.
-Well, many years ago I used to teach the course there’s no doubt that a lot of kids go in to the day’s workshop in a good mood willing to put some effort in.
-That’s before they see the material though where so much is crammed in, I’d be surprised if they remembered a fraction of it.
-It’s a piece of paper and really, it means, well, not a lot.
-It certainly isn’t the standard many people think it is and although it has some good and useful information in it that’s worth learning, I’d hate any parent out there to think that a teenager who passes the test is somehow infallible.
-Thinking some kid is infallible leads to complacency and complacency is well, just plain dangerous.
-A teenager after all, is a teenager.
+Secondly, and even now, people ask for the babysitting course as though it’s a sort of litmus test of interest and dedication.
+Well, I used to teach the course many years ago, and there’s no doubt that a lot of kids arrive at the workshop in a good mood and ready to work hard.
+That’s before they see the material, though, where so much is crammed in that I’d be surprised if they remembered a fraction of it.
+It’s a piece of paper, and really, it means, well, not a lot.
+It certainly isn’t the standard many people think it is, and although it has some good and useful information in it that’s worth learning, I’d hate for any parent out there to think that a teenager who passes the test is somehow infallible.
+Thinking some kid is infallible leads to complacency, and complacency is, well, just plain dangerous.
+A teenager, after all, is a teenager.

 What makes a great babysitter?

-Conversely, if they immediately ask what you’re planning to pay them or what time they can put your kid in bed or whether they can have friends over, then you know your formerly hot prospect has now gone cold.
+Conversely, if they immediately ask what you’re planning to pay them, what time they can put your kid to bed, or whether they can have friends over, then you know your formerly hot prospect has now gone cold.

 Did they leave your home clean?
-Of course, I don’t mean scrubbed but did they make an effort to clean up the toys and leave it as you left it for them or are there dirty diapers on the counter along with the remnant of a chip bag?
-As you poke your head in to your child’s room, do the the kids seem clean and content?
-If they’ve still got dinner stuck to their face then you know that your babysitter couldn’t be bothered to properly handle bath time and decided against the extra work.
+Of course, I don’t mean scrubbed, but did they make an effort to clean up the toys and leave it as you left it for them, or are there dirty diapers on the counter along with the remnant of a chip bag?
+As you poke your head into your child’s room, do the kids seem clean and content?
+If they’ve still got dinner stuck to their face, then you know that your babysitter couldn’t be bothered to properly handle bath time and decided against the extra work.

-The next tell tale signs come in the next few days.
-Firstly, did your child seem well rested and look like they had a good night’s sleep or do they just seem cranky and miserable?
-When your babysitter comes back does your child seem anxious or withdrawn or does he or she seem genuinely pleased to see them?
+The next telltale signs will come in the next few days.
+Firstly, did your child seem well rested and look like they had a good night’s sleep, or did they just seem cranky and miserable?
+When your babysitter comes back, does your child seem anxious or withdrawn, or does he or she seem genuinely pleased to see them?

-None of these are full-proof but they will point you in the right direction and teach you how to get a good babysitter.
-And if you do get a babysitter you love, treasure them and pay them well and don’t make the mistake I did, which was to tell all my neighbours which ensured that my newly acquired babysitter was never free!
-Some secrets are after all, worth keeping.
+None of these are full-proof, but they will point you in the right direction and teach you how to get a good babysitter.
+And if you do get a babysitter you love, treasure them and pay them well; don’t make the mistake I did, which was to tell all my neighbours which ensured that my newly acquired babysitter was never free!
+Some secrets are, after all, worth keeping.
 For more information on Annie’s services, please click on this parenting services link.